apparatusvii/LD-Monty/README.md

 - All the glass in the level can be destroyed but sometimes get caught in the wheel and make the car stuck.
 Same thing for the wooden chasm on the bridge

 - The reverse button has a mind of it's own.
 Sometimes it works, sometimes it doesn't.
 Unsure of why.

+Controls:
+if you are using a controller.
+The triggers are used to accelerate and brake.
+You can also use the face buttons to do this.
+Otherwise if youre using a controller the controls are wasd, and space for the handbrake.